THE HONOLULU LAWN BOWLS CLUB CAN BE FOUND ON FACEBOOK

 The first lawn bowls club in Honolulu was established in 1939.

-The park was dedicated by President Roosevelt in 1934.
+In 1934 the park was dedicated by President Roosevelt during his visit to Honolulu.

-It was designed to be a "peoples park" for communities use.
+The original design was a "peoples park" for communities use.

 One lagoon would be Hawaiian themed and the other named the Oriental lagoon.